-- 1.0 a) Coady Program Teaching Staff will have an annual performance evaluation. - b) At the beginning of each year each member of staff will develop a work plan for the year with objectives. - c) For Coady Institute Program Teaching Staff the annual performance evaluation will be done by the Director in consultation with the Assistant Director and Managers as appropriate.
+- 1.0 a) Coady Program Teaching Staff will have an annual performance evaluation. - b) At the beginning of each year each member of staff will develop a work plan for the year with objectives. - c) The annual performance evaluation will be done by the Director at the end of the year.
 The employee will submit a written report on his/her activity for the year with reference to the work plan referred to in (b).
 The Director will evaluate the employee's performance over the year in light of the objectives established at the beginning of the year in the staff member's work plan.
 The Director will prepare a written performance evaluation with a copy to the staff member.
 The Director will have a meeting with the staff member to discuss the evaluation.
-The staff member will receive a written copy of the finalized evaluation and has the right to formulate a written response and place it in his or her file.

-- 1.1 The employee's performance against the annual work plan is to be rated as: - · Excellent Individual performs all assigned duties in an exceptional manner. - · Good Individual performs many assigned duties well, and all other duties adequately. - · Satisfactory Individual performs all assigned duties satisfactorily. - · Fair Individual performs most assigned duties satisfactorily, but not all.
-Requires more than normal supervision. - · Unsatisfactory Individual fails to perform many assigned duties. - 1.2 An evaluation for a probationary Program Teaching Staff, which is reported as "Fair, shall extend the probationary period by one year.
+The staff member will receive a written copy of the finalized evaluation and has the right to formulate a written response and place it in his or her file. - 1.1 The employee's performance against the annual work plan is to be rated as: - Excellent Individual performs all assigned duties in an exceptional manner. - Good Individual performs many assigned duties well, and all other duties adequately. - Satisfactory Individual performs all assigned duties satisfactorily. - Fair Individual performs most assigned duties satisfactorily, but not all. - Unsatisfactory Individual fails to perform many assigned duties. - 1.2 An evaluation for a probationary Program Staff, which is reported as "Fair, shall extend the probationary period by one year.
 One "Unsatisfactory" evaluation for a probationary or contract Program Teaching Staff shall be considered as grounds for dismissal for cause.
 Two consecutive "fair" evaluations for a probationary or contract Program Teaching Staff shall be considered grounds for dismissal or non-renewal of a contract.